GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The programs we use to conjure processes are like a sorcerer's spells.
-They are carefully composed from symbolic expressions in arcane and esoteric programming languages that prescribe the tasks we want our processes to perform.
+> ### What we wanted to preserve was not just a good environment in which to do programming, but a system around which fellowship could form.
 >
-> ~ *Hal Abelson*
+> ~ *Dennis Ritchie*

 ---
 ## 🏎 Quick Facts